-- 25. The Group believes that the promotion and transfer of nuclear technology and equipment for sustainable development in developing countries is the main statutory function of the Agency and that the Technical Cooperation Programme (TCP) is the main delivery vehicle for this statutory function. - 26.
-Therefore, the Group reiterates its call for strengthening the promotional activities of the IAEA, including Technical Cooperation and Coordinated Research Projects (CRPs), through the provision of sufficient, assured and predictable resources, so as to properly respond to the increasing number of Member States and their growing needs, as well as to enhance the use of nuclear technology for sustainable development. - 27.
-The Group further notes the activities undertaken in relation to the Programme of Action for Cancer Therapy (PACT) and appreciates the targeted outreach to traditional and non-traditional donors in mobilizing direct and indirect resources for unfunded cancer-related activities in Member States.
-Broad access to nuclear medicine, radiation medicine techniques and radiotherapy remains a challenge and the Group urges the IAEA to collaborate with relevant international organizations, in order to continue building capacities in developing countries. - 28.
+- 26. The Group believes that the promotion and transfer of nuclear technology and equipment for sustainable development in developing countries is the main statutory function of the Agency and that the Technical Cooperation Programme (TCP) is the main delivery vehicle for this statutory function. - 27.
+Therefore, the Group reiterates its call for strengthening the promotional activities of the IAEA, including Technical Cooperation and Coordinated Research Projects (CRPs), through the provision of sufficient, assured and predictable resources, so as to properly respond to the increasing number of Member States and their growing needs, as well as to enhance the use of nuclear technology for sustainable development.
+The Group further appreciates the Secretariat's efforts in reaffirming the trend towards Research and Development with the aim of facilitating knowledge transfer and resource sharing, particularly to/with developing countries, including through CRPs.

+- 28. The Group further notes the activities undertaken in relation to the Programme of Action for Cancer Therapy (PACT) and appreciates the targeted outreach to traditional and non-traditional donors in mobilizing direct and indirect resources for unfunded cancer-related activities in Member States.
+The Group urges the IAEA to collaborate with relevant international organizations, in order to continue building capacities in developing countries. - 29.
 Cooperation and collaboration with relevant organizations within the UN system remains important in allowing for increased access to nuclear science and technology for Member States, in support of their national and development priorities.
-In this regard, the Group notes with appreciation the existing, extended and new Partnership Agreements and Practical Arrangements related to technical cooperation. - 29.
+In this regard, the Group notes with appreciation the existing, extended and new Partnership Agreements and Practical Arrangements related to technical cooperation. - 30.
 The Group welcomes the efforts made by the Agency to address the under-representation of women in the nuclear field, while recognizing the need to enhance capacity building.
-The Group further encourages the IAEA to continue offering training, internships and opportunities for career advancement to women and young professionals from developing countries in the nuclear field. - 30.
-The Group calls upon the Secretariat to reflect, in further annual reports, any advancement accomplished regarding the application of the principle of equitable geographic representation within the Agency and its programmes, as highlighted in GC(67)/RES/17. - 31.
-With these comments, the Group takes note of the Agency's Annual Report for 2023 contained in document GOV/2024/11.
+The Group further encourages the IAEA to continue offering training, internships and opportunities for career advancement to women and young professionals from developing countries in the nuclear field. - 31.
+The Group calls upon the Secretariat to continue to reflect, in further annual reports, any advancement accomplished regarding the application of the principle of equitable geographic representation within the Agency and its programmes, as highlighted in GC(67)/RES/17. - 32.
+With these comments, the Group takes note of the Agency's Annual Report for 2024 contained in document GOV/2025/18.

-Thank you, Mr. Chair.
+Thank you, Madam Chair.

-Statement of the G-77 and China during the IAEA June Board of Governors, 3-7 June 2024, delivered by H.E.
-Ambassador Laura Gil, Permanent Representative of Colombia
+Statement of the G-77 and China during the IAEA June Board of Governors, 9-13 June 2025, delivered by H.E.
+Ambassador Maurice Makoloo, Permanent Representative of Kenya

-Agenda item 3: Strengthening of the Agency's technical cooperation activities Technical Cooperation Report for 2023
+Agenda item 3: Strengthening of the Agency's technical cooperation activities.
+Technical Cooperation Report for 2024